hazelweakly/hazelweakly.me/src/blog/redefining-observability.md

 But luckily we have a saving grace: throw away your desire to have truthful, factual, or correct answers to meaningful questions.

 Seriously, I mean it.
-I don't mean it in a "we live in a post truth world" bullshit way, I mean it in the understanding of reality that comes when you realize that because everyone's context and understanding and interpretation of the world is different, there is no way to ever arrive at a definition of "correctness" or "truth" or "fact" that is also useful for a situation that is not absolute and objective.
+I don't mean it in a "we live in a post truth world" bullshit way, I mean it in the understanding of reality that comes when you realise that because everyone's context and understanding and interpretation of the world is different, there is no way to ever arrive at a definition of "correctness" or "truth" or "fact" that is also useful for a situation that is not absolute and objective.
 This might terrify you, but lean into it and let it liberate you.
 Answers are useful if they let you move forward with concrete action: that's it.